TuanCui22/ManageEngine-APM-to-Splunk-HEC-Forwarder/README.md

 A Python script that retrieves monitor data from **ManageEngine Application Manager (APM)** and forwards it to **Splunk HTTP Event Collector (HEC)**.

-The script is designed to run as a **Splunk custom script** in the data input section, automatically executing at a user-defined interval configured in Splunk.
+The script is designed to run as a **Splunk custom script** in the **Data Input** section, automatically executing at a user-defined interval configured in Splunk.

 ## Workflow